 Why share any of this, you may wonder?
 Because I’ve learned from conversation that I’m not the only one.
 When I was younger, it would have been nice to know things weren’t so black and white.
 Perhaps I would have not felt so alone if someone had been brave enough to talk openly about these things.

 I’m not quite as sexually active as this piece might make me out to be.
 It really depends upon how you define being sexually active.
-I’ve experimented in many ways, but had actual intercourse only three times in my whole life and I’m currently 30 years old.
+I’ve experimented in many ways, but had actual intercourse only three times in my whole life (as of 2016) and I’m currently 30 years old.
 For a lot of people, they have sex more than that in one week, or at least wish they could.